 Harsh shifts, flares, and TCC issues

 Suzuki XL7 cars with a 5-speed automatic transmission in the transverse configuration, designated as AF33-5, can develop various gear shift-related issues.
 This ranges from harsh gear changes and failure to engage 5th gear to flares and harsh TCC engagement.
-Most of these symptoms will be intermittent and will not cause any warning lights.
+Most of these symptoms will be intermittent and not cause warning lights.

 - Sticking linear solenoids causes inconsistent movement and causes pressure and flow drops or spikes.
 This results in flares and TCC apply issues and can even cause loud bangs while shifting gears.
 Installing new linear solenoids is the only reliable solution.